Corcept Therapeutics Incorporated (CORT) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, March 23, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Corcept Therapeutics Incorporated ("Corcept" or the "Company") (NASDAQ: CORT) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., March 24, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Corcept Therapeutics Incorporated ("Corcept" or the "Company") (NASDAQ: CORT).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CORCEPT THERAPEUTICS INCORPORATED (CORT), CLICK HERE BEFORE APRIL 21, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?